shendypratamaa/.dotfiles/README.md

 ## Notes 📖

-Currently running on macOS Ventura 13.0 \
+Currently running on macOS Ventura 13.0
-Environment variable refer to [XDG_Spesification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

 > please read, take what you need, do with your own risk